 New EHS regulations: GDPR and ISO 45001

 Since GDPR and ISO 45001 have been widely covered topics that you have likely read about, I won’t dwell on the details.
 Instead, we will look at the expectations and requirements the changing regulatory environment puts on your EHS software.
-If you, however, want to ensure that your EHS department is on the right track with preparation, here are two helpful resources followed by a brief description:

 Flexibility of your software

 To deal with every EHS regulation, you need flexible software.

 Different regulatory bodies have different reporting and documentation requirements.
 As a result, this is why EHS forms capturing the required information for different agencies is a major plus point.
 For example, US OSHA and UK HSE ask for specific - and different - documentation on work-related injuries and illnesses.

 UK and US requirements

 The US OHS Act requires companies to prepare and maintain records of serious occupational injuries and illnesses, using the OSHA 300 Log.
 On the other hand, in the UK, a RIDDOR report (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013) is completed for a work-related accident.